 How Do Search Engines Work?

 Google also emphasizes the importance of intent within content.
-What a searcher types into the search suggests what their intent is.
+What they type into the search bar suggests their intent.
 Maybe they have a question, are window shopping, or are ready to buy something right this minute.
 It is important to Google to know the intent, but it is also important for the writer so they know what keywords and intent to focus on.
 What does the reader want to accomplish when they land on your page?

 Lastly, break up the text in your article.
-Readers are adjusted to getting their answers quickly, and writing giant text boxes isn’t always the right choice during certain circumstances.
+Readers are adjusted to getting their answers quickly, and writing giant text boxes isn’t always the right choice.
 Break up your text with headers and images!

 This is the time to remind yourself of search intent, too.
 While choosing your keywords, you should be trying to identify what they’re searching for and their intent for what they’re searching.
 Learn the difference between what a buyer is searching for and a researcher is searching for as it is relevant to your business and keywords.